Our Team in Annapolis, Hunt Valley and Columbia

 The most rewarding part of Dr. Zacuto’s job is helping animals with challenging and chronic diseases.
 She strongly values helping people understand their pet’s conditions.
 With greater clarity of the diseases that she is treating, owners can be more engaged in their pet’s care and together with their veterinarian be better at monitoring and managing their conditions at home.
 As a veterinarian, she values education, clear communication, and compassion.

-Dr. Zacuto also serves as the Director of Education for AVIM&O. She strongly values the continued professional growth within our practice.
-Her role is to oversee the development and delivery of educational programs for our staff, technicians, and doctors, including the addition of a specialty internship.
-She is excited about this role and the potential it brings for further advancement of our practice.
+Dr. Zacuto is the Medical Director for AVIM&O Annapolis and serves as the Director of Education for AVIM&O. In her role as Medical Director, Dr. Zacuto will continue to cultivate the stellar reputation for medical excellence at AVIM&O Annapolis.
+She strongly values the continued professional growth within our practice.
+Her role is to oversee the development and delivery of educational programs for our staff, technicians, and doctors, including the specialty internship role.

 Outside of the clinic, Dr. Zacuto enjoys spending time with her family including her two dogs, a black Labrador Retriever named Julia and a Terrier mix named Floyd.
 Additionally, her hobbies include surfing, boxing, and sailing in the Chesapeake Bay.